Image credit: @wearehappyperiod on Instagram

 If you notice that your period blood has grey or whitish discharge mixed in, or your period blood is orange, this is likely to be a sign of infection.
 See your doctor as soon as possible to investigate and receive the right treatment.

-If you are frequently passing large clots or or experiencing very heavy (having to change your cup, pad or tampon every hour) or long periods, this can be a sign of miscarriage or conditions such as fibroids or endometriosis.
+If you are frequently passing large clots or are experiencing very heavy (having to change your cup, pad or tampon every hour) or long periods, this can be a sign of miscarriage or conditions such as fibroids or endometriosis.
 It’s a good idea to get checked out by a doctor to uncover the cause.

 All of us experience a different “normal” when it comes to menstruation, and this includes the colour of our period blood.
 If you notice a sudden change or are concerned with your period, it is always a good idea to discuss it with your doctor.